gigalexx/TimerApp/README.md

 When time is up to app show toast and plays a short melody.
 MediaPlayer also lives in ViewModel and properly stopped and release in case of end ViewModel lifecycle

-Input has limitation  from 1 to 999 die to UI constraints(I didn’t have enough time to implement a more flexible view) and has basic validation
+Input has limitation  from 1 to 999 due to UI constraints(I didn’t have enough time to implement a more flexible view) and has basic validation

 The app was tested on a few devices with   23<=  API <= 30

 Hope you like it !

 #Please use latest version of Android Studio 4.1+
+#Please use for build master branch